MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 2. The number of `HAProxy threads` should not exceed the number of CPU threads of your OPNsense (example, 4).

-3. `Maximum connections` keeps from overloading the server, say `10000`
+3. `Maximum connections` keeps from overloading the server, say `800`

 4. Increase the `Maximum SSL DH Size` to `4096`

-5. Save.
+5. Apply.

 * * *